 The University College of Fort Hare was taken over by the government and degraded to being part of the Bantu education system.
 It is often debated that the policy of Bantu (African) education was to direct black or non-white youth to the unskilled labor market.
 However, Hendrik Verwoerd, the Minister of Native Affairs, claimed that the aim was to solve South Africa's "ethnic problems" by creating complementary economic and political units for different ethnic groups.

 The Bantu Education Act created a separate, inferior education system for black students.
 This Act aimed to ensure that black South Africans would only ever be able to work as unskilled and semi-skilled laborers, even if they were intelligent enough to become skilled.
-This measure kept them the servants to white South Africans.
+This measure kept them as servants to white South Africans.